Simon S. Lam: ACM Software System Award for Secure Network Programming

-Simon Lam received a grant in 1991 from the NSA INFOSEC University Research Program for a project entitled, “Applying a Theory of Modules and Interfaces to Security Verification.”
-In this project, he led a research group that invented the concept of secure sockets for securing Internet applications (providing end-point authentication, data confidentiality, and data integrity).
+Simon Lam conceived a new security sublayer in the Internet protocol stack in 1990.
+He wrote a grant proposal to the NSA INFOSEC University Research Program entitled, “Applying a Theory of Modules and Interfaces to Security Verification.”
+The project was funded from June 1991 to June 1993.
+Lam, with the help of three graduate students, invented secure sockets for securing Internet applications (providing end-point authentication, data confidentiality, and data integrity, etc.).
 In 1993, they implemented the first secure sockets layer, named Secure Network Programming (SNP), with the goal of achieving “secure network programming for the masses.”
-They demonstrated SNP to the project's NSA program managers.
-They presented the case for secure sockets and SNP performance results at the USENIX Summer Technical Conference, June 1994.
+They demonstrated SNP to the project's NSA program manager.
+They presented the case for secure sockets and SNP performance results at the USENIX Summer Technical Conference on June 8, 1994.

 SNP was designed as an application sublayer on top of transport-layer sockets.
 It provides to Internet applications a secure sockets API that closely resembles the sockets API.
-The SNP approach was novel and a major change in the direction of network security research in 1993.
+The SNP approach was novel and created a paradigm shift away from contemporary research on security for distributed applications (e.g., MIT’s Kerberos, 1988-1992).
 This approach enabled secure e-commerce a few years later.
 SNP won the 2004 ACM Software System Award.
-Today's secure sockets layers (SSL and TLS) designed and deployed later by industry are widely used for securing transactions between Web browsers and servers for e-commerce, as well as other Internet applications including email, instant messaging, and VoIP.
+Subsequent secure sockets layers (SSL and TLS), re-implemented years later using the architecture and key ideas in SNP, are widely used for securing transactions between Web browsers and servers for e-commerce, as well as other Internet applications including email, instant messaging, and VoIP.